- Address: 1101 Russell Street, Baltimore

 Extra stadium info – M&T Bank Stadium

 The construction of the M&T Bank Stadium started in 1996 and its construction costs were $220 million.
 It served as the home of the fictional Washington Sentinels in The Replacements, a movie which stars Eugene Hackman and Keanu Reeves.
 The stadium is known as a venue for numerous events, like American football, concerts, field lacrosse, football and monster truck events.
 It is also sometimes used to watch movies.

 Football at the M&T Bank Stadium

-The Baltimore Ravens have been tenants of the venue since 1998.
+The Baltimore Ravens moved to the venue in 1998.
 They played their first-ever NFL game on 1 September 1996.
 The Ravens won the game 19-14 in front of a crowd of 64,000.
 The match took place in Baltimore.
 The Baltimore Ravens won four games in their inaugural NFL season.
 They lost 12 NFL games that year.
 The Ravens won the Super Bowl in 2001 for the first time in their history after beating the New York Giants 34-7.
 The match between the Ravens and the Giants took place in Florida in front of 71,000 spectators.